kubernetes/community/contributors/design-proposals/architecture/kubernetes-enhancement-proposal-process.md

 - ensure community participants are successfully able to drive changes to completion across one or more releases while stakeholders are adequately represented throughout the process

+This process is supported by a unit of work called a Kubernetes Enhancement Proposal or KEP.

 ## Motivation